Our keynote speakers and panellists

 Setting the challenge

-Opening keynote speakers will set the challenge for managing our natural capital in the next decade, discussing the current policy landscape, latest natural capital science and conservation, as well as emerging technologies for natural capital management, including AI.
+Opening keynote speakers set the challenge for managing our natural capital in the next decade, discussing the current policy landscape, latest natural capital science and conservation, as well as emerging technologies for natural capital management, including AI.

 Professor Ian Boyd is Chief Scientific Adviser at the Department of Environment, Food and Rural Affairs, and Professor in Biology at the University of St Andrews.
 He is also Defra Head of Science and Engineering professions for the Government Science and Engineering Profession (GSE).
 Ian has worked extensively in marine and polar science in the UK and abroad.
 He has received the Scientific Medal of the Zoological Society of London, and the Bruce Medal for his research in polar science.
 In 2017 Ian was awarded the prestigious Polar Medal.